sohrabhind/taskline/README.md

 # taskline
-Sticky Task Manager for tasks and time management
+Taskline is a sticky task manager for tasks and time management
 ## To Run Taskline:
-* To launch the Task Manager, simply execute 'taskline.pyw' using the Python console.
+* To launch the Taskline, simply execute 'taskline.pyw' using the Python console.
 ## To Create Windows executable file:
 * Generate a Windows executable file by running the following commands in the terminal:
 ```